kaiosilveira/replace-type-code-with-subclasses/README.md

 - Update the repo's homepage on GitHub with:
   - A description
   - A website link to https://github.com/kaiosilveira/refactoring
-  - The following labels: javascript, refactoring, [REPOSITORY_NAME]
+  - The following labels: javascript, refactoring, replace-type-code-with-subclasses

 2. Replace the lorem ipsum text sections below with actual text